convissor/login-security-solution/readme.txt

 * Regular sites:  Plugins
 * Sites using multisite networks:  My Sites | Network Admin | Plugins

+= I just got hit with 500 failed logins!
+Why isn't this plugin working?!? =

+Let's turn the question around: "How long did it take to get in those 500 hits?"
+Chances are it took hours.
+(Six hours if they're attacking with one thread, 2 hours if they're coming at you with three threads, etc.)  If this plugin wasn't working, they'd have pulled it off under a minute.
+Similarly, without the slowed responses this plugin provides, an attacker given six hours against your site could probably get in over 170,000 hits.

+Anyway, my real question for you is "Did they get in?"
+I'll bet not.
+The strong passwords this plugin requires from your users lowers the chances of someone breaking in to just about zero.

+And even if they _do_ get in, Login Security Solution realizes they're miscreants and kicks them right out.

 = Why use slowdowns instead of lockouts? =

 The best way to go here is a subject open to debate.
 (Hey what isn't?)